Speculative TLS

 When it doesn't help

 - No proxy.
-Speculative TLS is a proxy CONNECT optimization.
-Direct dials don't have a CONNECT exchange to fold into the ClientHello, so the option's a no-op.
+Speculative TLS is a CONNECT-path optimization.
+Direct dials don't have a CONNECT exchange to fold the ClientHello into, so the option is a no-op.

 - SOCKS5 proxies.
 SOCKS has its own framing and the lib doesn't apply the speculative trick on the SOCKS path.
 Stick with HTTP CONNECT for this win.

 - Already-warm connections.
 The savings only land on the first dial.
-Once the H2 or H1 connection's in the pool, requests reuse it and there's no proxy handshake to optimize.
+Once the H2 or H1 connection is in the pool, requests reuse it and there's no proxy handshake left to optimize.

 When it can break

 Some proxies are picky.
 They expect to read the CONNECT, write the 200, and only then start reading more bytes.
-If the client sends extra bytes before the 200 is fully written, the proxy might:
+If the client sends extra bytes before the 200 is fully written, the proxy might do one of three things:

 - Buffer the speculative ClientHello correctly and forward it upstream once the tunnel's up.
 Common case.